piku235/JungiThemeBundle/Resources/doc/theme-resolver.md

 interface ThemeResolverInterface
 {
     /**
-     * Returns the appropriate theme name for a given request *
+     * Returns the appropriate theme name for the given request *
      * @param Request $request A request instance
      *